-1. Starting blocks shall be used for all races up to and including 400m (including the first leg of the 4x200m, the Medley Relay and 4x400m) and shall not be used for any other race.
+1. Starting blocks shall be used for all races up to and including 400m (including the first leg of the 4×200 m, the Medley Relay and 4×400 m) and shall not be used for any other race.
 When in position on the track, no part of the starting block shall overlap the start line or extend into another lane.